freesky-edward/freesky-edward.github.io/_posts/2019-08-11-hugo-introduction.md

 ### Usage

-There are several ways to installation hugo. it would be easy to finish it by following the official [guide](https://gohugo.io/getting-started/installing/). however, as a developer, I would build it from source.
+There are several ways to install hugo. it would be easy to finish it by following the official [guide](https://gohugo.io/getting-started/installing/). however, as a developer, I would build it from source.

 build from source:
 ```